Updated 8/26/2025

 Seniors (498) will produce a reflective and critical assessment of their experiences at OWU as an E&S major.
 You’ll present a 10-minute overview of this document in the last few weeks of the semester (see schedule).
 Please make slides for the presentation and put them in the shared folder.

 Freshmen/sophomores (198) will produce a plan for their future at OWU, based on experiences in the course (including networking and interaction with seniors).
 You’ll present a 5-minute overview of this document in the last few weeks of the semester (see schedule).
-Slides are not required, but if you have them save the slides in the shared folder.
+Make a simple set of slides and save them in the shared folder.

 Non-majors in the class: Feel free to modify this format to fit your circumstances (talk to Krygier)